-During this uncertain time of lockdown and self-isolation because of the Coronavirus pandemic that started in March 2020, we are about to enter the online therapy world.
-The virtual Creative Arts Therapy sessions will be offered to children in a form of interactive videoconferencing and will require a space for the therapy to be conducted privately, robust internet connection and a laptop/ tablet with a camera, microphone and a speaker – a mobile phone would not be appropriate.
+During the uncertain time of lockdown and self-isolation because of the coronavirus pandemic in the UK in 2020, we are about to enter the online therapy world.
+Virtual creative arts therapy sessions will be offered to children in a form of interactive videoconferencing and will require a space for the therapy to be conducted privately, robust internet connection and a laptop/ tablet with a camera, microphone and a speaker – a mobile phone would not be appropriate.
 As we work with children, we will need to be in contact with a primary carer willing to facilitate set-up.
 The primary carer might be needed to support the child throughout online session or could be included in the therapy where appropriate, particularly when working with younger children, those with additional needs, and new referrals.
 An additional online consent would need to be gained, outlining the procedures in place for the online format, how we would ensure confidentiality on an online platform, and including safeguarding protocols.
 All the sessions will be recorded to ensure everyone is protected.

 Part of the session structure would be calling the caregiver before the session and allow them time to set-up for the child to use computer/laptop and ensure the sound and connection is working well.
 To ensure privacy during an online session, a child could be encouraged to make their own ‘Do Not Disturb’ sign and keep it on the door for the duration of the session.
 This would mirror the usual in-person session, giving a child a sense of safety and security.

-A typical Creative Arts Therapy session could look like this:
+A typical online creative arts therapy session could look like this:

 A familiar hello song is a good way for the child to transition into the therapeutic space.
 It helps to build rapport and trust with the child and initiate interaction and participation.